๐Ÿ‡บ๐Ÿ‡ธ USCIS Civics Test, Updated 2026

 questions

-The Constitution, the Bill of Rights, rule of law, and the structure of government.
+The Constitution, the Bill of Rights, rule of law, and the foundations of American democracy.

 SOG